For autumn syrup

 Below I have put together in italics a method that is based on the online information, which I have used and it works.
 I have followed it with my own modification on the italicised text, which I now use and suggest reading.

-The above gives the same strength as Manley's original.
+The above gives the same quantity and strength as Manley's original.
 Most sources suggest the syrup will turn "milky", but I find this doesn't happen, although the "stock solution" does.

 The quantities aren't that important, so measuring out the ingredients as described gives virtually the same strength.
 It is helpful to know that a heaped tablespoonful of thymol crystals weighs around 10g, a level teaspoon is around 5ml, a level dessert spoon is around 10ml and a 1lb honey jar holds about 320ml of liquid.
 There are variations, e.g. I found that a heaped teaspoon of thymol using the same spoon varied between 8-12gms.
 Here is what I have modified the above method into.